 Is Rome safe at night?

 According to Tripadvisor reviews as well as my own experience, Rome city center is very safe at both day and night.
-You are more likely to get attention of pick pockets, rather than serious crime.
+You are more likely to get attention of pick pockets, rather than serious crime (that can be brought to the knowledge of the court by the defense attorney for juvenile claims).
 Normal precautions should be followed – no expensive watches, gold etc should be worn.
 Keep you purse close to your body, not in a bag.
 Also, don’t bring all your cash with you when you go out.
 Rome’s main attractions are very crowded, even during later evenings and nights.
 There are plenty of tourists as well as friendly locals, shop and restaurant owners and souvenir sellers.
 It’s unlikely you will get into trouble during night at Rome.

 traveling in a small group is always better than alone, though.